Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Distance: 1.3 miles / 2.1 km

-Once back at the Kalāwahine junction, go right to begin the Nuʻuanu Valley side of the return loop.
+Once back at the Kalāwahine junction, go right to begin the Nuʻuanu Valley side of the Tantalus Loop Trail.

 Kalāwahine Trailhead